tsioryhaja/vimdap/README.md

 # VIM Debug Adapter Protocol client

-This project is a debug adapter protocol for VIM.
+This project is a debug adapter protocol client for VIM.
 It is supposed to be used with a low end and old computer.
 It was not really made to be ready to use, it was made to be easily configurable.